 Although steroids can improve muscle strength, they can also make you more likely to suffer from injuries to your tendons and muscles.
 Steroids can also cause you to have bad breath and might also raise your risk of taking other illegal substances, such as cocaine, which leads to other health problems.

 If you’ve been taking steroids or if you know a teen who’s been using them, professional treatment for substance abuse can help.
-Counseling and other forms of rehab can help you or your teen child stop using these drugs and prevent additional physical and mental harm.
+Counseling or individual therapy and other forms of rehab can help you or your teen child stop using these drugs and prevent additional physical and mental harm.

 - National Institute on Drug Abuse.
 Drug Facts: Anabolic Steroids.
 July 2012. http://www.drugabuse.gov/publications/drugfacts/anabolic-steroids